Skip to content

 Click the bell icon at the top of your homepage to view your notifications.

-The notifications panel provides a comprehensive view of all notifications you have received.
-You can click on any notification to navigate directly to the relevant section on the platform.
-At the top of the panel, you will find icons to mark all notifications as read, show only unread notifications, and access notification settings (gear icon).
+At the top of the panel, you will find icons to mark all notifications as read, show only unread notifications, and access notification settings via the gear icon.

 To learn more about viewing and managing your notifications, refer to .